stepanataccolade/docsv2/sources/ci_overview.md

 #### Build flow

 We need a shippable.yml file at the root of your repository in order to run your builds.
 This is your config file and tells us what the build should do.
+For the yml structure and how to configure it, check out the [Configure your build](ci_configure.md)

 The yml is somewhat similar to Travis CI's .travis.yml and most commands work as-is on Shippable.
 Since the formats are very similar, we can also read your config from .travis.yml if we do not find a shippable.yml at the root of your repository.

 When a build is triggered, it is executed in the sequence below -

+TODO: Update the build flow

 - Clone/Pull the project from source control provider.
 - `cd` into the workspace